AWESOME: GPU Memory-constrained Long Document Summarization using Memory Mechanism and Global Salient Content: Results

 Of the two types of external memory mechanisms, \textit{attentive memory outperforms compression-based memory on all metrics}, which highlights the advantage of adaptively updating the stored context.
 Meanwhile, \textit{directly concatenating salient content with the input yields higher ROUGE scores} than injecting key-value vectors into the attention calculation, though the latter is less memory-intensive.
 We believe natural language-based augmentation better interleaves with the document segment, echoing the findings by prior work on using retrieval for question answering~\cite{wu2022efficient}.

 Importantly, \textit{under a strict GPU memory constraint, \model with external memory mechanisms and global salient content augmentation achieves the best ROUGE scores} among all models, while obtaining competitive results on other measures.
-Although models with efficient attentions and PageSum can perform remarkably when given higher-capacity GPUs as in the original work, they generate much less informative summaries when truncation is required to comply with the memory constraint, emphasizing the importance of studying memory-efficient long document summarization models.
+Though efficient attention models and PageSum can perform remarkably when given higher-capacity GPUs as in the original work, they generate less informative summaries when truncation is required to comply with the memory constraint, emphasizing the importance of studying memory-efficient long document summarization models.
+Furthermore, with selective addition of external memory, \model adds only about 4GB of GPU memory usage, enhancing the model performance efficiently.

 On \textbf{QMSum} (Table~\ref{tab:qmsum_result}), \model with attention-based memory outperforms all comparisons on ROUGE scores.
 While our models' summaries are more coherent than the summaries by Se3, as measured by DiscoScore, the differences among all models are less pronounced compared to the ones on GovReport.
 This is because QMSum contains shorter summaries than GovReport (69 vs. 553), thus involving fewer topic transitions.
 We also find that the extractor performs poorly on QMSum, leading to degraded results after augmenting our model with the extracted salient content.
 Specifically, the F1 score of the extractor on the test set is only $1.29$, as opposed to $27.85$ on GovReport.
-Compared to our model, the extract-then-abstract model is more sensitive to the extraction results and is thus more prone to its errors and produce summaries of the lowest quality on QMSum.
+Compared to our model, the extract-then-abstract model is more prone to its errors and produce summaries of the lowest quality on QMSum.

-This trend is similarly observed on \textbf{SummScreen} (Table~\ref{tab:summscreen_result}), where the extract-then-abstract method performs poorly and adding extracted content leads to performance drop of \model due to the low performance of the extractor.
+This trend is similarly observed on \textbf{SummScreen} (Table~\ref{tab:summscreen_result}) and \textbf{arXiv} (Table~\ref{tab:arxiv_result}), where the extract-then-abstract method performs poorly and adding extracted content leads to performance drop of \model due to the low performance of the extractor.
 Meanwhile, \model with the attentive memory is able to obtain the best ROUGE-1 and ROUGE-L scores.
+On arXiv, models that use efficient attentions obtain the higher ROUGE scores, because truncating arXiv documents has little effect on summary generation---arXiv articles have the most \textbf{uneven} distributions of salient content, where only about $10\%$ of new salient bigrams are located in the second halves of the documents~\cite{huang-etal-2021-efficient}.